-Modernizing the grid to help integrate higher amounts of renewable energy and reduce Hawai‘i’s dependence on oil.
+Modernizing the grid to help integrate higher amounts of renewable energy—especially distributed generation—and reduce Hawai‘i’s dependence on oil.

 Studying Other Smart Grid Implementations

-In recent years, smart grid programs have been implemented in a number of utilities nationwide.
+In recent years, a number of national utilities have implemented smart grid programs.
 We have studied many of these implementations to learn from their experiences.
-Silver Spring Networks has also shared with us the experience it has gained through working on customer engagement programs with other utility clients.
+Silver Spring Networks—our strategic partner in smart grid—has also shared with us their experience gained from working on customer engagement programs with other utility clients.

-We have reviewed the following utility implementations and accompanying engagement programs:
+We have reviewed these utility implementations and accompanying engagement programs:

 Maui Smart Grid pilot program

-Kaua‘i Island Utility Cooperative
+Kaua‘i Island Utility Cooperative (KIUC)

 Florida Power and Light (FPL)